FebV/Grouper/README.md

 using nodejs/express on server side
 using material design lite on frontend
 using md5 with time seed generated token to provent csrf or any other attack
+friendly to mobile browsers(and old version domestic browsers like QQ browser)

 ## build
 npm install